 Drivers are then linked to the four outcomes.
 Across each driver, a spectrum of practice-based indicators are assigned to reflect Basic, Medium, and High levels of leadership.
 The basic level focuses on tracking and record-keeping on one’s own farm.
 Medium focuses on the review of records and the combination of non-chemical methods into one’s own farm.
 The High level indicates influence beyond one’s own farm, the application of diverse methods, regularly monitoring for success, inspiring others, and sharing information.

 To develop the RPM Framework, the group used a crowd-sourcing approach, working across industries to collect cropping system examples.
 During the year-long project, the framework went through 4 stakeholder review processes, and was used by multiple organizations throughout the development process to test its relevance to specific cropping systems.
 The framework uses a holistic approach to provide context to both the practices that reduce the impacts of pesticide use, as well as accounting for the economic aspects of optimal yield and investment in technology.
 Moreover, the group worked closely with existing initiatives to ensure that the framework is complimentary to existing certifications and tools.

-USING THE RPM FRAMEWORK
+USING RPM FRAMEWORK

-- Open source and supply chain focused: The RPM Framework can be implemented by TSC members and others interested in using this tool in their supply chains
+The RPM Framework can be implemented by TSC members and others interested in using this tool in their supply chains

-- Framework as a guide: Users are responsible for the development of relevant grower self-assessment questions for their specific crops and region, maintaining the intent of the RPM Framework
+Users are responsible for the development of relevant grower self-assessment questions for their specific crops and region, maintaining the intent of the RPM Framework

-- A living system: User guidance is available and will be improved over time to include “crowd-sourced” crop and region-specific information and support for self-assessment question development
+User guidance is available and will be improved over time to include “crowd-sourced” crop and region-specific information and support for self-assessment question development

 Use framework as outreach tool to initiate communication